Last modified: Feb. 28, 2021, 11:58 a.m.

-A widespread and common species in Belgium, recorded from all provinces.
+A widespread and common species in Belgium, especially in the northern part.

 Head brown mixed with some white hairs; forewing ground colour brown, white pattern consisting of a straight basal streak, sometimes finely edged with dark brown scales above; an undefined patch at dorsum near the base; four costal and three dorsal striae edged with dark brown scales basally; some dark brown scales in the apical area.